lod2000/exome-qc/README.md

 ## Output

 A tab-delimited file of data from all samples combined will be generated at `output/combined.tab` This will be used if the script is run again, to avoid generating the same large DataFrame multiple times.
 Also, a CSV with basic analysis of the variant callers will be generated at `output/analysis.csv`.
 The script also generates a plot of the different callers.
 When it pops up, adjust the plot and drag around the labels to the heart's content, then save it as a png.

+## Additional callers

+Joint callers can be easily added by creating a script and dropping it in the `callers` directory.
+Make sure the script follows the format shown in `indiv_weighted.py`, and everything should run smoothly.